FrancisSanthanaRuban/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis

+Developed an interactive Power BI dashboard to analyze customer behavior and identify key factors influencing churn.
+Conducted data prepossessing and transformation using Power Query to clean and standardize data from multiple sources.
+Implemented DAX formulas to create custom KPIs and calculated measures for churn rate, retention, and customer segmentation.
+Visualized insights with dynamic charts and reports, enabling stakeholders to monitor churn trends and take proactive actions

 Data Dictionary
 RowNumber—corresponds to the record (row) number and has no effect on the output.
 CustomerId—contains random values and has no effect on customer leaving the bank.